 If you have not completed the CPBA, you will need to:

-- Complete an objective knowledge test to ensure you have the theoretical knowledge on which to base your workplace assignments and learning
+- Be working as a business analyst, provide proof of an equivalent qualification to the CPBA and complete a self-assessment to ensure you have the theoretical knowledge on which to base your workplace assignments and learning.

 Delivery and Assessment